dkobak/excess-mortality/README.md

 See the [`elife2021`](https://github.com/dkobak/excess-mortality/blob/main/elife2021/) folder for reproducible analysis from the paper.
 The figures shown below are being continuously updated after the publication.

+**NOTE:** We will not provide any excess mortality estimates starting from 2024.
+Our excess mortality calculations are based on linear extrapolation of 2015--2019 trends, and this becomes more and more tenuous as the years go by.
+The repository will keep being updated together with the World Mortality Dataset but will only show excess until the end of 2023.

 -------------------------------

 Analysis code: [`all-countries.ipynb`](https://github.com/dkobak/excess-mortality/blob/main/all-countries.ipynb) (can be [run in Colab](https://colab.research.google.com/github/dkobak/excess-mortality/blob/main/all-countries.ipynb)).